MangoMagoCane/Sapienza/README.md

 # Sapienza

-My work as part of Sapienza Università di Roma's Informatica - Erogato in Modalità Prevalentemente a Distanza laura
+My work as part of Sapienza's Informatica (29400) laura